Vegetables, Herbs & Fruit is a massive

 gardening ideas with topics that range from ornamental vegetable gardens to

-More than just a boring recitation of
+More than just a boring recitation of plant

-that will both educate and excite.
+will both educate and excite.